 Working as an Executive Assistant meeting deadlines is essential.

-The scary thing is how many people are not good at getting their work in on time.
+The scary thing is how many people are not good at getting their work in on time and hitting the deadline.

 Make sure you know when the deadline is

-If you are a Manager lucky enough to have a personal assistant by all means let your PA remind you when the work is due.
-However you should still have a clear picture of what date and time you need to work towards.
+If you are a Manager lucky enough to have a personal assistant by all means let your assistant remind you when the work is due, however, you should still have a clear picture of what date and time you need to work towards.